Alternative drive technology for construction machinery

 Photo of the fuel cell wheel loader from Liebherr © Liebherr

 The drive of the fuel cell wheel loader consists of several components.
-The pressure tank is filled with hydrogen and then converted into electrical energy.
+The pressure tank is filled with hydrogen and then, in the fuel cell, converted into electrical energy.
 A battery serves as a buffer for the energy generated.
 Finally, two electric motors drive the wheel loader – one for the drive, the other for the hydraulics.
 As a result, the machine runs electrically and with a high level of operational efficiency.
 This is the ratio of energy used to usable energy.
 Overall, the wheel loader has saved around 750 kilograms of CO2 during its operation compared to a diesel-powered machine.

 • Hydrogenated Vegetable Oils (HVO)